steadybit/docs-public/install-and-configure/install-agent/install-on-linux-hosts.md

 ### Configure HTTP Proxy Server

-The Steadybit Outpost Agent uses HTTP and websockets to communicate with the platform and to download updates.
+The Steadybit Agent uses HTTP and websockets to communicate with the platform and to download updates.
 To simplify the agent deployment, consider allowing direct communication to our platform.

 If you require a single entry into and out of your network, you can configure the agent to use a proxy:

-1. Edit `/etc/steadybit/outpost` and set the values for these variables:
+1. Edit `/etc/steadybit/agent` and set the values for these variables:

 ```shell
 STEADYBIT_AGENT_PROXY_HOST="<hostname or address of your proxy>"